 A student wishing to make an academic appeal should make the appeal in writing, stating the general nature of the appeal, giving detail on the appeal, and stating the remedy sought.
-The written appeal should be sent to the Principal with a copy to the chair of the relevant exam board.
+The written appeal should be sent to the CEO with a copy to the chair of the relevant exam board.
 An academic appeal may not be initiated orally, and may not be initiated with the original designers, marker(s), moderators or invigilators of assessments.
-The student should not discuss the appeal informally with the original designers, marker(s), moderators or invigilators of assessments.
+The student should not discuss the appeal informally with the original designers, marker(s), moderators.
 The appeal should be made as soon as possible after the disputed assessment decision or completed procedure.

-The written appeal should be structured as follows: Case
+The written appeal should be structured as follows:

-statement, which should include:
+Case statement, which should include:

-- introduction explaining the reasons for appealing
+- Introduction explaining the reasons for appealing

 - Detail of the case

-- summary of case
+- Summary of case

-- outcome sought
+- Outcome sought

-- appendices of evidence
+- Appendices of evidence